CloudLabs-MOC/CloudLabs-SEED/Web Security/SQL Injection Attack/SQL-Injection-Attack.md

 in the cache, the parsing, compilation and query optimization phases will be skipped.
 The compiled query is then passed to the execution phase where it is actually executed.
 Prepared statement comes into the picture after the compilation but before the execution step.
-A pre- pared statement will go through the compilation step, and be turned into a pre-compiled query with empty placeholders for data.
+A prepared statement will go through the compilation step, and be turned into a pre-compiled query with empty placeholders for data.
 To run this pre-compiled query, data need to be provided, but these data will not go through the compilation step; instead, they are plugged directly into the pre-compiled query, and are sent to the execution engine.
 Therefore, even if there is SQL code inside the data, without going through the